talentdeficit/jsx/README.md

 new atoms to the atom table and will result in a `badarg` error if the atom does not exist. `attempt_atom` will convert keys to atoms when they exist, and leave them as binary otherwise

+the option `return_maps` will attempt to return objects as maps instead of proplists. this option has no effect when used with releases that do not support maps

 raises a `badarg` error exception if input is not valid json